The Influence Of Friends In Adolescence: Mental Health And More

 Effectiveness of online therapy

-Therapists may use cognitive behavioral therapy (CBT) to help patients explore the connection between their thoughts and feelings.
+Therapists may use cognitive behavioral therapy (CBT) to help clients explore the connection between their thoughts and feelings.
 They can then identify and reshape harmful habits into healthier, more productive patterns.
 Online and in-person therapy generally produce the same client outcomes, making both valid choices for those seeking professional help.

 Takeaway

-Making and keeping friends through the teenage years can be challenging.
-As a parent, you may worry about the influence your child’s friends have over them or how you can support them to create healthy friendships and make good choices.
-While your teen’s friends may negatively influence them by encouraging them to participate in risky behaviors or develop bad habits, they can also be a positive influence, motivating them to work hard in school and building up their confidence.
+Making and keeping friends throughout the teenage years can be challenging.
+As a parent, you may worry about the influence your child’s friends have over them or how you can support them to develop healthy friendships and make good choices.
+While your teen’s friends may negatively influence them by encouraging them to participate in risky behaviors or develop bad habits, they can also be a positive influences, motivating them to work hard in school and building up their confidence.
 If you’re not sure how to handle the adolescent years and the relationship challenges that can come with them, consider reaching out to a therapist in your local area or through an online therapy platform.

 Adolescence can be a challenging life stage